Johnny Western: Musical career

 After this, Western was left without a recording contract.
 Over the years, he recorded various songs for small local labels such as Hep in Missouri or a promo-single for Dodge City.
 It was not until Johnny Cash invited him to record at his House Of Cash recording studio that Western was able to compile enough material for another LP, which was released under the simple title of Johnny Western in 1981.
 Apart from the House of Cash recordings, it contained some unreleased songs Western had recorded for the Hep label.

 Western's third album was recorded September 17–20, 1984 at Jack Clement Studio in Nashville, with Art Sparer producing.
 It was released under the title Johnny Western Sings 20 Great Classics & Legends.
 Amongst others, it contained a new version of Western's own composition "The Gunfighter", featuring Harold Bradley on gut-string guitar, imitating the original "El Paso" sound, since Western had originally written that song with Marty Robbins in mind.

-His scarce recording output notwithstanding, Johnny Western remained a consistent performer for over sixty years and so his name was never lost on the general public.

 He performed with Gene Autry and was a part of the Johnny Cash road show from 1958 until 1997.
 He wrote and performed the theme song "The Ballad of Paladin" for the CBS television program Have Gun – Will Travel, with Richard Boone.
 In collaboration with Johnny Cash, he re-wrote the lyrics of NBC's Bonanza and the theme song, "The Rebel – Johnny Yuma", from the ABC series The Rebel, starring Nick Adams.

 In October 2013, Johnny Western announced that he would stop touring and giving concerts.